 - Make a vegetable mixture (affectionately called “kishka”): 2 grated sweet potatoes, 1/2 cup raisins, 1 small chopped onion, 2 tablespoons oil, 1/2 cup ground almonds, cinnamon and salt and pepper to taste.
 Shape into a log, wrap in cheesecloth, tie the ends, and throw in the pot.
 Perfect for Passover!

 - Add a couple of heads of garlic.
 The cloves will get incredibly sweet and tasty during cooking.

 - Low carb: Omit the wheat and potatoes.
 Add 2 bunches of celery, ribs separated, peeled and cut in 3-inch chunks.
 Place in the bottom of the pan with the meat and seasoning on top.
-Do not add any water.
+Do not add any water (repeat: No water).
 Perfect for Passover

 - Throw in a couple sweet potatoes cut in large chunks.